noahdotpy/mytoolbox/README.md

 > **Warning** This repository is solely intended for only my purpose and may bring breaking changes without warning.

-This is a constantly updating repository which hosts my custom [ostree images](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) based on Aurora and Bluefin from the Universal Blue team.
+This is a constantly updating repository which hosts my custom [bootable desktop images](https://containers.github.io/bootable/) based on Aurora/Bluefin from the Universal Blue team and built with container tooling.
 GitHub will build this image, and then host it on [ghcr.io](https://github.com/features/packages).
 The users can then tell the computer to boot off of that image.
 GitHub keeps 90 days worth of image backups for us, thanks Microsoft!